culturecreates/artsdata-pipeline-action/README.md

 Remember to use only unreserved characters ([0-9a-zA-Z-._]) for input variables where mentioned.

 # Release Instructions
+Follow these instructions to make a new release.

+## Steps
+1. Run tests with `> rake` and ensure all pass
+2. Update file `action.yml` with the new version vX.X.X (2 different places in file)
+3. Commit changes
+4. Create a new Github **release** with the new version tag vX.X.X

+Creating and saving a new release will run a workflow to build the assets and set a floating tag with the manjor release version.
+All workflows using this action will run the latest major release.

+**CAUTION: when drafting a new release, ensure that the Docker image version specified in action.yml matches the release version**

+## Semantic Versioning
-When preparing a release for the artsdata-pipeline-action, please follow these versioning guidelines:
+When preparing a release for the artsdata-pipeline-action, please follow the semantic versioning guidelines.

-## Minor release (e.g., 2.0.7 → 2.0.8):
+### Minor release (e.g., 2.0.7 → 2.0.8):

 For small feature additions or bug fixes.

-## Major release (e.g., 2.0.7 → 2.1.0):
+### Major release (e.g., 2.0.7 → 2.1.0):

 For larger changes or significant improvements that could impact compatibility.

-## Significant Update (e.g., 2.0.7 → 3.0.0):
+### Significant Update (e.g., 2.0.7 → 3.0.0):

 For major overhauls or breaking changes.
 If there's a drastic change in functionality or usage, increment to the next "big update" version.

-**When drafting a new release, ensure that the Docker image version specified in action.yml matches the release version**